Why Not All Linen is Created Equal

 Even so, some flax farmers will use chemical fertilizers, weedkiller, and pesticides to get the maximum possible yield.
 These chemicals can contaminate streams—harming birds, fish, and plants.
 They can also seep into groundwater, which poisons well water in developing countries.
 “Blue baby syndrome”—a potentially fatal condition where a baby’s skin turns blue from lack of oxygen in the blood—is commonly caused by the contamination of groundwater by nitrate fertilizers.
 Nitrates can also end up in grains and vegetables growing in the soil.

-The Modern Dane’s organic linen bedding uses flax grown with no pesticides, weedkiller, or fertilizer and no defoliants—it’s safe for you, the environment, and for the local communities around flax farms.
+The Modern Dane’s European linen bedding uses flax grown with no pesticides, weedkiller, or fertilizer and no defoliants—it’s safe for you, the environment, and for the local communities around flax farms.

 Retting: Faster Isn’t Better